 "I love you, Christine."

 Knowing no one wanted to say goodbye, Booth deliberately tugged Brennan to the door.
-They stopped and looked back one last time at the little girl who had somehow managed to grow up in the blink of an eye.
+They looked back one last time at the young woman their little girl had become.

 She held up the tiny blue figure.
-"I love you guys," she whispered again.
+"I love you guys."

-They made their way to the car and once inside, sat for several more minutes.
+They made their way through the dwindling crowd and once inside the car, sat quietly for several minutes.
 Somehow, driving away seemed so final.

 Brennan broke the silence.